halfbyte/improjam/buildlog.md

 Did some initial design work for the web view to not look like 1992.
 Implemented a couple of features from the backlog (see [Github Issues](https://github.com/halfbyte/improjam/issues) for more details):

 - Replace the Settings/Song system with a template system that allows me to load templates (basically: Settings for a specific setup) while also saving all information including the settigs with the song.
 - Allow to quickly shift the octave of a note (or multiple notes if on the same step) by holding the note and using the octave-up/down buttons.
+- Decreased the amount of prescheduling to make the repeat function a bit more reliable.
+Also made repeat react to the channel pressure from push.
+- Implemented PitchBend pass through